jezzdk/statamic-wp-import/README.md

 ## How to Use

-First of all, you must export your data using the Statamic Export Wordpress plugin.
+First of all, you must export your data using the [Export to Statamic Wordpress Plugin](https://github.com/jezzdk/wordpress-to-statamic-exporter).
 Check anything you wish to export, but have the notes above in mind.

 Go to the `Tools > WP Import` section and upload the json file.